 The EMT-Paramedic exam will cover all portions of the curriculum, including: EMS Operations, Cardiology, Trauma, Medical, Obstetrics, Pediatrics and Airway and Breathing.
 The EMT-Paramedic test is heavily focused on fundamentals and operations.

-The following requirements apply to EMT Paramedic certification candidates:
+The following requirements apply to Paramedic certification candidates:

 - You must be at least 18 years of age.

-- You must currently be certified at the EMT-Basic level (at either a state or national level).
+- You must currently be certified at the EMT level (at either a state or national level).

-- You must have successfully completed a state certificed EMT-Paramedic course.
-The EMT-Paramedic course must, at a minimum, meet the U.S. Department of Transportation (DOT) Paramedic National Standard Curriculum requirements.
+- You must have successfully completed a state certificed Paramedic course.
+The Paramedic course must, at a minimum, meet the U.S. Department of Transportation (DOT) Paramedic National Standard Curriculum requirements.
 The course must have been completed within the past two years and verified by the Course Program Director on the NREMT web site.

 Twelve skills will be assessed in the psychomotor examination.
 The skills are based on scenarios and will evaluate your abilities to perform in an out of hospital environment.
 The covered skills include: patient assessment-trauma, ventilatory management, cardiac management, IV and medication skills, oral station, pediatrics and basic skills such as spinal immobilization and bleeding control/shock management.

 EMTs have different duties and responsibilities based on their training and certification.
 An EMT's salary is often different based on their experience, training, and location.
-Typically, most EMTs are certified to one of five levels that are administered by NREMT, the National Registry of Emergency Medical Technicians.
-The five NREMT certifications are: First Responder, EMT-Basic, EMT-Intermediate/85, EMT-Intermediate/99 and Paramedic.
+Typically, most EMTs are certified to one of four levels that are administered by NREMT, the National Registry of Emergency Medical Technicians.
+The four NREMT certifications are: Emergency Medical Responder, EMT, AEMT and Paramedic.
 An effective way to pass your NREMT certification exam is to use free EMT practice tests.